Services for disabled users

 How do I register my disability with you?

 We work closely with the University’s Disability Support Team.
-Please get in touch with them first, they will then let us know and we can then decide which of our enhanced services are most appropriate for your needs.
+Please get in touch with them first, they will then let us know and we can meet with you to highlight the enhanced services you require.

-You can get in touch with the Enablement Team from Student Affairs in the following ways:
+You can get in touch with the Disability Support Team in the following ways:

 What kind of support does the library offer?